 Designed to create a cozy, homelike effect, picturesque cottage houses were readily available in ready-cut house plan catalogs.
 While the exteriors looked like rustic cottages, the interiors were always 20 th century creations.
 Features of this whimsical and charming style include:

-The Cottage style was very popular in Fullerton in the 1920s.
-In the late-1920s, local builder E. S. Gregory built a small tract of lovely cottages on the north side of the 1100 block of E. Whiting Avenue.
+The Storybook and Cottage styles were very popular in Fullerton in the 1920s.
+In the late-1920s, local builder E. S. Gregory constructed a small tract of lovely cottages on the north side of the 1100 block of E. Whiting Avenue.
+He would go on to popularize what he called his "English cottage" residences, located throughout the historic areas of the city.
 In 1927, the Fullerton Chamber of Commerce selected the Cottage style for a model home it built at 701 N. Richman Avenue to promote home buying in the city.
-Other Cottage style dwellings include the Henry Kroeger House (1927) at 901 E. Chapman Avenue and the Abbott House (1929) at 705 N. Richman Avenue.
+Other Cottage-style dwellings include the William Kroeger House (1927) at 901 E. Chapman Avenue and the Abbott House (1929) at 705 N. Richman Avenue, a Pacific Ready-Cut mail order residence.
 The Starbuck House (1927) at 834 N. Woods Avenue typifies an Irish country cottage.
-Other good examples of the style are found at 656 N. Golden Avenue (1927), 333 W. Brookdale Place (1931), 1121 E. Whiting Avenue (1928), and 1206 N. Lemon Street (1929).
+Built for a British emigrant, the Naylor House at 200 N. Cornell Avenue, constructed in 1923, is a prime example of an English cottage.
+Other good examples of the style are found at 656 N. Golden Avenue (1927), 1206 N. Lemon Street (1929), and 333 W. Brookdale Place (1931).

 By the mid-1930s with the Depression in full force, the popular use of the Cottage style had vanished.